wevm/wagmi/docs/core/typescript.md

 ## Const-Assert ABIs & Typed Data

 Wagmi Core can infer types based on [ABIs](https://docs.soliditylang.org/en/latest/abi-spec.html#json) and [EIP-712](https://eips.ethereum.org/EIPS/eip-712) Typed Data definitions, powered by [Viem](https://viem.sh) and [ABIType](https://github.com/wagmi-dev/abitype).
-This achieves full end-to-end type-safety from your contracts to your frontend and enlightened developer experience by autocompleting ABI item names, catching misspellings, inferring argument and return types, and more.
+This achieves full end-to-end type-safety from your contracts to your frontend and enlightened developer experience by autocompleting ABI item names, catching misspellings, inferring argument and return types (including overloads), and more.

 For this to work, you must either [const-assert](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions) ABIs and Typed Data (more info below) or define them inline.
 For example, `useContractRead`'s `abi` configuration parameter: